abhiTronix/vidgear/README.md

    > ***"VidGear can read, write, process, send & receive video frames from various devices in real-time."***

   #### What is its purpose?
-   > ***"Built with simplicity in mind, VidGear lets programmers and software developers to easily integrate and perform complex Video Processing tasks in their existing or new applications, without going through various underlying library's documentation and using just a few lines of code.
+   > ***"Built with simplicity in mind, VidGear lets programmers and software developers to easily integrate and perform complex Video Processing tasks in their existing or new applications, without going through various underlying library's documentation and using just a [few lines of code][flic].
 Beneficial for both, if you're new to programming with Python language or already a pro at it."***

    **For more advanced information, see the [*Wiki Documentation ➶*][wiki].**